Chapter 5. COM Servers

 All

-classes listed in the object map must define an UpdateRegistry
+classes listed in the object map must define an UpdateRegistry method, which is the only method not

 provided by any base class.
 As you’ll see soon, ATL contains